CarloNicolini/networkqit/INSTALL.rst

 Install
 =======

-NetworkQit requires Python 2.7, 3.4, 3.5, or 3.6.
+networkqit requires Python 2.7, 3.4, 3.5, or 3.6.
 If you do not already
 have a Python environment configured on your computer, please see the instructions for installing the full `scientific Python stack
 <https://scipy.org/install.html>`_.